Agentic LLM Framework for Adaptive Decision Discourse

 \subsection{A Dynamical System Perspective}

-Resilience-focused decision-making is often described conceptually, absent of mathematic formalism and clear foundational decision framework.
-Following this approach, decision-making is described as a succession of actions that either positively or negatively contributes to resilience, where resilience is defined as the maneuverable space constrained between biophysical stressors and social stressors \cite{burkett2014}.
-Albeit hitherto defined using concepts of decision science, dynamical systems analysis offer a categorization of resilience, defined with attraction regimes and stability analysis of critical points \cite{srinivasan2015}.
-In dynamical systems theory terms, the different states of resilience can be represented as critical points of the systems and their attraction regimes are function of decisions made.
-Hence, achieving resilience in this context can be achieved by causal interventions either setting path on another trajectory, or a bifurcation in the system so to as to voluntarily shift attraction regimes \cite{srinivasan2015}.
+Resilience-focused decision-making is often described conceptually, absent of mathematical formalism and clear foundational decision framework.
+Following this approach, decision-making is described as a succession of actions that either positively or negatively contributes to resilience, where resilience is defined as the maneuverable space constrained between biophysical and social stressors \cite{burkett2014}.
+Despite being defined using concepts of decision science, dynamical systems analysis offers a categorization of resilience with domain of attraction regimes and stability analysis of critical points \cite{srinivasan2015}.
+In Dynamical Systems Theory (DST) terms, the different states of resilience can be represented as critical points of the systems, in which attraction regimes is conditional of decisions.
+In this context, resilience is achieved by causal interventions — either setting path on another trajectory, or by creating a bifurcation in the system that shifts attraction regimes \cite{srinivasan2015}.
 DST is tightly connected to causality, requiring controlled experiments in order to test causality assumptions.
 Well documented limitations of such methods include the necessary resources to conduct controlled experiments, especially in CHANS' modeling \cite{kimmel2021, haag2001}.
 In this context, we advance that agentic LLM environments represent a sandbox for human-like decision-making, in which testing interventions and conducting controlled experiments costs significantly less resources.
 While we can't argue that agentic LLM don't presently offer the same level of detail and trustworthiness, we advocate that their data generation capacity represents interesting developments for DST.
-We conducted simple trials aiming to probe LLM’s ability to understand dynamical system concepts and characterize an input scenario using DST formalism; propose stability projections using plausible real-world examples as potential trajectories.
+We conducted simple trials aiming to: probe our framework's ability to understand dynamical system concepts; characterize an input scenario using DST formalism; propose stability projections using plausible real-world examples as potential trajectories.
 We don't report any results given the experimental status of our trials, although we would like to note that agents present an interesting awareness of dynamical system representations.
 Such agents could help to portray optimization constraints grounded in DST and provide additional sensible resolution guidelines.
-Literature also includes compelling results that demonstrate the ability for LLMs to capture dynamic patterns through time series forecasting applications \cite{liu2024llms}, anchoring our beliefs that agentic LLMs and DST could integrate into comprehensive frameworks in a near future.
+Recent work demonstrates the ability for LLMs to capture dynamic patterns through time series forecasting applications \cite{liu2024llms}, anchoring our beliefs that agentic LLMs and DST could integrate into comprehensive frameworks in a near future.